-For MFDS Part 1, you must have a primary dental qualification which is accepted by the councils of the Royal College of Physicians and Surgeons of Glasgow and the Royal College of Surgeons of Edinburgh.
+For MFDS Part 1, you must have a primary dental qualification.
+This qualification must accepted by the councils of the Royal College of Physicians and Surgeons of Glasgow and the Royal College of Surgeons of Edinburgh.

-For the MFDS Part 2, you will need written confirmation that you passed part 1, or proof you qualified for an exemption for the first exam.
-Further, you’ll need evidence you’ve completed 12 months’ experience in clinical dentistry prior to the closing date for the entry of the second exam.
+For the MFDS Part 2, you will need written confirmation that you passed Part 1.
+If you don’t have that, then you will need proof that you qualify for an exemption for the first MFDS exam.
+You will also need evidence that you’ve completed 12 months of experience in clinical dentistry prior to the closing date for the entry of the second exam.

-The second MFDS exam questions are based around OSCE real life scenario questions that lasts two hours.
+Part two of the exam is based on OSCE real-life scenario questions and lasts two hours.
 It’s designed to test your clinical competence and assesses communication skills, knowledge, and the understanding and management of a range of common conditions.
-It normally consists of 10 stations which are examined, plus a number of rest stations.

-Candidates have five years after passing the first exam, or an exempt passing qualification (which means they don’t have to physically take MFDS part 1), to pass the second part of the exam.
-The five-year period includes applying and taking the second exam.
+You will have five years after passing the first exam to pass the second part of the exam.
+This five-year period includes applying and taking the second exam.

 What are the MFDS examination fees?

-As of 2021, it costs around £535 to take the MFDS part 1 and £730 for the MFDS part 2.
+As of January 2024, it costs around £535 to take the MFDS Part 1 exam and £700 for the MFDS Part 2 exam.
 This is subject to change on the exam centre and when it is being taken.
-Please check before you intend to take the tests.

 Who can take the MFDS?

 Obtaining MFDS will also show you have passed a postgraduate level exam and allow you to develop further in any field in dentistry.
-It will also let patients know you have completed this further exam.
+It will also ensure that your patients know they’re in very safe hands!